Look as Good as You Feel

 However, recovery time at home depends on which part of the body was treated.
 Work on the abdominal wall that involves tightening muscles means holding off on heavy lifting for about six weeks.
 Generally, you can expect to lay low for one to six weeks after a body contouring procedure.

-Now that a coronavirus vaccine is on the horizon, many of us are thinking about the next phase of life: Getting out and reaping the rewards of focusing on our health.
-For surgeons like Dr. Fischer, body contouring can be a way to complete a self-care process that many of us began in quarantine.
+With the recent coronavirus vaccine rollout, many of us are thinking about the next phase of life: Getting out and reaping the rewards of focusing on our health.
+For surgeons like Dr. Fischer, body contouring can be a way to help people take the next step to complete their self-care journey.

 “Our committed mission is to align how people feel about their health with how healthy they actually are.”